 2. Avoid County Court Judgements (CCJs)

-CCJs are court orders which are registered against if you fail to repay money you owe.
+CCJs are court orders which are registered against you if you fail to repay the money you owe.
 If you don’t pay a CCJ within twenty-eight days of receiving the judgement, it will remain on your credit profile for six years, and even the simple fact that a debt collector has accessed your credit file can remain on record for two years.

 If you do get a CCJ, pay it immediately.
 A CCJ will never come out of the blue – you’ll receive a warning letter or default notice from the creditor beforehand so it’s vital you repay before legal action is taken and a CCJ is taken out against you.

 3. Make changes if you notice a drop